Harris Reed

 Harris Reed is a British-American fashion designer and creative director for French fashion house Nina Ricci.
-He is the child of the Oscar-winning, British documentary film producer Nicholas Reed and the American model and candlemaker Lynette Reed.
+He is the son of the Oscar-winning, British documentary film producer Nicholas Reed and the American model and candlemaker Lynette Reed.

 Style

 Reed is best known for creating gender fluid designs that often play with themes of masculinity and femininity.
 He describes his aesthetic as "Romanticism gone non-binary" and refers to his work as "demi-couture," being handmade but composed of affordable materials.
 Trademark features of Reed's design work include the fusion of traditionally masculine forms with sculptural skirts or dresses, and his work is often accessorized with extravagantly large hats or headpieces.

-Personal life

-Reed is gay and identifies as gender fluid.

 Education

-Reed attended public high school at The Center School (Seattle).
-Reed is a 2020 graduate of Central St. Martin's in London.
+Reed attended public high school at The Center School in Seattle.
+Reed is a 2020 graduate of Central Saint Martin's in London.
 Due to shutdowns caused by the COVID-19 pandemic, he had to design and produce garments without access to the school's facilities.
-His final collection before graduation – produced in his London apartment using a £20 iron, a Singer sewing machine ordered online, hardware store glue, and a discarded foam mannequin that he found by a dumpster – debuted in British Vogue and was showcased virtually via Instagram.
+His final collection before graduation – produced in his London apartment using a £20 iron, a Singer sewing machine ordered online, DIY glue, and a discarded foam mannequin that he found by a skip – debuted in British Vogue and was showcased virtually via Instagram.
 Around that time, Reed also debuted a line of scented candles designed in collaboration with his mother, Lynette Reed.
 After graduation, Reed accepted an invitation to be the designer-in-residence at The Standard Hotel in London.